sshokaku/sshokaku.github.io/_tabs/about.md

+---
+# the default layout is 'page'
+title: About me
+icon: fas fa-info-circle
+order: 1
+---
-My name is Genner Pineda Ceballos.
+My name is Genner Pineda.
 I am an applied mathematician with a passion for physics, probability, finance, and coding.
 My work focuses on Partial Differential Equations, particularly non-local operators and variational methods.

 ---